 Technical Analysis – Basic Candlestick Patterns

-As the name of this article suggests, candlestick patterns are forming on a candlesticks chart.
-It is not possible to look for such patterns on a line or bar chart.
+As the name of this article suggests, candlestick patterns form on a candlesticks chart – it is not possible to look for such patterns on a line or bar chart.
 The candlestick patterns belong to the Japanese approach to technical analysis.
-This approach is a relatively new one to the technical analysis field and comes to complete the classical Western approach.
+This approach is a relatively new one to the technical analysis field, and serves to complements the classical Western approach.
 Japanese candlestick techniques are mostly reversal patterns, but they can also be continuation ones.
-They involve at least a candle and the outcome is a powerful one.
+They involve at least one candle, and the outcome is a powerful one.

 Basic Candlestick Patterns

-This article’s idea is to list the basic candlestick patterns and to give some examples as well as generalities regarding their use in the technical analysis field.
-Some of them are quite powerful and, as a general rule, the bigger the time frame the patterns appear, the better or the stronger the implications.
+The aim of this article is to list the basic candlestick patterns and to give some examples, as well as generalities, regarding their use in the technical analysis field.
+Some of them are quite powerful and, as a general rule, the longer the timeframe the patterns appear in, the better or the stronger the implications.

 The Hammer and the Hanging Man

 A hammer is a bullish pattern that forms at the end of a bearish trend.
-It is a reversal pattern and long trades should be taken by the time the hammer appears.
+It is a reversal pattern, and long trades should be taken by the time the hammer appears.
 The hammer shows that the bearish trend is faltering, and bulls are starting to fight for survival.
-Not all hammers hold, and, the bigger the time frame is, the better the chances that the hammer is going to survive and the trend will reverse.
-A hammer is characterized by a candle that has a long shadow and a small body.
-The body’s color doesn’t matter, either green or red, the implications are the same.
+Not all hammers hold, and the longer the timeframe is, the better the chances that the hammer is going to survive and the trend reverse.
+A hammer is characterised by a candle that has a long shadow and a small body.
+The colour of the body doesn’t matter; either green or red, the implications are the same.

-The chart above shows the EURUSD pair forming a hammer on the daily time frame and by the time the pattern completes, the bullish trend starts.
-The battle between bulls and bears can be seen very clearly as bears are not willing to let go that easy.
-The moment the hammer is formed, the next candle start with bears pushing for new lows that would invalidate the hammer.
+The chart above shows the EUR/USD pair forming a hammer on the daily timeframe; and by the time the pattern completes, the bullish trend starts.
+The battle between bulls and bears can be seen very clearly as bears are not willing to let go that easily.
+The moment the hammer is formed, the next candle starts, with bears pushing for new lows that would invalidate the hammer.
 This is why it is wise not to trade at the close of the hammer, but to wait for the market to make an attempt to take the lows before going long.
-Such an approach will result in a better entry and the risk-reward ratio for the trade will be better.
-Again, the bigger the time frame, the better the chances that the hammer will survive.
+Such an approach will result in a better entry, and the risk/reward ratio for the trade will be better.
+Again, the longer the timeframe, the better the chances that the hammer will survive.
 The opposite of a hammer is called a hanging man, and, despite the ugly name, is a powerful bearish formation.
 Everything discussed in the case of the hammer is valid for the hanging man, only the other way around.

 Morning and Evening Stars

-Stars are three-candle patterns and appear at the end of a bearish or a bullish trend.
+Stars are three-candle patterns that appear at the end of a bearish or a bullish trend.
 A morning star is a bullish formation (appears at the end of a bearish trend) and an evening star is a bearish one (appears at the end of a bullish trend).
-A morning star is formed out of a long red candle in the direction of the overall bearish trend, followed by a candle that has a small body (this candle can be a hammer as well and the color of the body is not important) and the last candle is a strong reversal one.
-This formation is more powerful the bigger the time frame is.
+A morning star is formed out of a long red candle in the direction of the overall bearish trend, followed by a candle with a small body (this candle can be a hammer as well, and the colour of the body is not important), and the last candle is a strong reversal one.
+This formation is more powerful the longer the timeframe is.

-For a morning star, a bearish trend needs to be in place, while for an evening star, a bullish one.
-Any other three candles that respect this arrangement but are not following a bearish or a bullish trend should simply be disregarded or ignored.
-Like in the case of a hammer, the morning star also shows a battle between bulls and bears.
-Bears are having a difficult time to let go of the previous trend and will try to take the lows of the pattern.
+For a morning star, a bearish trend needs to be in place, while for an evening star, a bullish one is required.
+Any other three candles that respect this arrangement, but are not following a bearish or a bullish trend, should simply be disregarded or ignored.
+As in the case of a hammer, the morning star also shows a battle between bulls and bears.
+Bears have a difficult time of letting go of the previous trend, and will try to take the lows of the pattern.
 This is why it is recommended to wait for a pullback to follow the morning star before going long.
-This would result in a better entry and better money management as the resulting risk-reward ratio would be much better.
+This would result in a better entry and better money management, as the resulting risk/reward ratio would be much better.

 Bullish and Bearish Engulfing

 The bearish engulfing pattern above shows the second candle in the pattern totally engulfing the previous candle.
-It shows that bulls are overcome by bears and a new trend is starting.
+It shows that bulls have been overcome by bears, and a new trend is starting.